gruntwork-io/docs/_docs-sources/iac/getting-started/deploying-a-module.md

 ### Define the module resources

 First, define the resources that should be created by the module.
 This is where you define resource level blocks provided by Terraform.
-For this module, we need an AWS Lambda and an AWS IAM role that will be used by the Lambda.
+For this module, we need an AWS Lambda function and an AWS IAM role that will be used by the Lambda function.

 Paste the following snippet in `terraform-aws-gw-lambda/modules/lambda/main.tf`.
 ```hcl